-Barak Obama’s election as President of the United States is a story about getting in the zone.
-His campaign was predicted to fail, he was unknown to the voters, and the experts claimed that the United States would see its first female president in the form of Hilary Clinton.
+Barak Obama’s election as the first black President of the United States is a story about getting in the zone.
+His campaign was predicted to fail, and the experts claimed that the United States would see its first female president in the form of Hilary Clinton.
 Then something happened to Obama’s campaign that changed everything.
 He met a woman by the name of Edith S. Childs who introduced him to “Fired up, ready to go!”
-Childs was famous in her little town of Greenwood for getting the town excited with her infectious chant, “Fired up, ready to go.”
+Edith was famous in her little town of Greenwood for getting the town excited with her infectious chant, “Fired up, ready to go.”
 Obama adopted it in his campaign and it spread like wild fire.
 It changed the game completely.
 His is a story of getting his team in the zone and creating a loyal fan base of supporters who latched onto the “Fired up, ready to go!” slogan with gusto.
 You can do the same with your business.
-It starts by getting into the zone...
+It starts by getting into the zone…

 What does it mean to be in the zone?

 Getting in the zone is simple but not easy to create.
 Most of the time when people walk into the office, factory, shop floor, they are anything but fired up.
 It might take an hour before coffee the energy really kicks in before their best comes out.
 Getting in the zone is about being present; leaving your problems at the door; being clear about your goals for the day; staying motivated for the entire time; going above and beyond for every single customer; driving performance; creating enthusiasm amongst the team and your customers.
 If it were easy then everyone would be doing it.
 By intentionally getting your team fired up, ready to go everyday, you will stand out from most businesses who just leave performance to chance.
 So how does getting in the zone improve business?
 Using Brad Sugar’s 4 Ways model, rest of this article will show you why it makes perfect business sense to get your team and business in the zone.

 Getting in the zone means more leads